individkid/sidegeo/README.md

   * --inject specifies user action to inject, ignored if not at eof
   * --jump causes playback to go to location in file
   * --branch takes file and start stop locations for include
-  * --start is like jump except it starts a new polytope
+  * --start goes to a new polytope with optional name for going back
   * --yield allow other files and command line options to proceed
   * --delay takes duration for interpolation with next delay
   * --import takes module name or file path to import for subsequent calls
   * --call takes Haskell function of source to replace destination

-The --call result string may be longer than the destination, and may contain newlines, to replace one or more by one or more.
+The --call result string may be longer than the destination, and may contain newlines, to anywhere replace zero or more by zero or more.
 Between successive --delay commands, transformations are made pseudocontinuous, and other commands are distributed evenly in time.
 The --flow --stock --filter --color --source --listen commands work together with polytope shape, orientation, and juxtaposition to produce nonlinear sound and shade from simple equations.
 In --flow command, size is how often a unit of stock is moved across a boundary; rate is how soon another size is scheduled; and delay is how long before the size takes effect.
 When a pore size changes, a fraction of a unit of stock is transfered immediately according to the old pore size and when the transfer is currently scheduled; the current scheduled transfer is cancelled; and a unit of stock is scheduled according to the new pore size.
 Stock can flow only when unsaturated --stock points are separated by one and only one --flow surface facet, and no non--flow surface facets, on a region path.
 If multiple unsaturated --stock points are connected by region path whithout surface facets, they share the flows evenly.
 Note that a pure tone is produced by a rapidly oscillating stock as multiplier of unit bias of zero noise.
 For exmple, a system could consist of --stock --source --listen points at the vertices of a polytope constructed with --point, --flow faces in several overlapping --plane polytopes, and one --polytope with every face a --filter.